NHTSA Ramps Up Efforts to Prevent Children Deaths in Hot Cars

 Not all hyperthermia deaths in children are the result of being left alone in the car.
 Accidental deaths can occur after children climb into an unlocked vehicle without an adult’s knowledge.
 Children may then become confused by the door opening mechanism or become trapped in the trunk.
 They may not be able to get out before heatstroke occurs.

 Parents should keep cars locked with keys in a safe place and should never leave a child in a car unattended by an adult at any time.
-Scott C. Gottlieb, Injury Law attorneys in Binghamton encourage parents and adults to immediately call 911 if you see a child in a locked car in a parking lot.
+Scott C. Gottlieb, Injury Law Attorney, in Binghamton encourages parents and adults to immediately call 911 if you see a child in a locked car in a parking lot.

 Contact Our Binghamton Injury Attorneys Today